Instructions for Graduates

 diploma must notify the Registrar's Office at 989-774-3261 or

 take photographs of all graduates.
 A proof of the photo will be mailed to the

 address on record with the university.
 Purchase information is included with

+the proof.
 If you choose to take your own

 photos during the ceremony please be courteous of those around you and do not

 stand set up outside the ceremony for guests who are interested in purchasing

 flowers for graduates.
 Orders can also be placed online prior to the ceremony